Prometheus Pushgateways - Everything You Need To Know

 helm install stable/prometheus-pushgateway

-By default, the chart will create a Service that is also listening on port 9091.
+By default, the chart will create a Service listening on port 9091.
 What’s more, the chart even integrates with the Prometheus Operator.
-What this integration means is that if you add serviceMonitor.enabled to that chart, then your Pushgateway will be automatically scraped by Prometheus.
-This is a huge topic in itself, and it is more related to Kubernetes than Pushgateways, so we will skip it in this article.
+This integration means that if you add serviceMonitor.enabled to that chart, then your Pushgateway will be automatically scraped by Prometheus.
+This is a massive topic in itself, and it is more related to Kubernetes than Pushgateways so that we will skip it in this article.
 Feel free to explore the links above to learn more about it.

 The default options given by Pushgateway should work well in most cases.
 Here they are with the explanation of each of them: